 The Trustees have adopted a Statement of Investment Principles (SIP) which covers both the DB and DC sections of the Open Fund.
-The latest DC Section SIP, dated 26 May 2021, is reproduced in the schedule to this statement.
+The DC Section of the latest Open Fund SIP, dated 1 December 2021, is reproduced in the schedule to this statement.
 It sets out the investment principles for the DC funds, including a detailed description of the default arrangement and the Trustees' objectives and policies in relation to it.